Skip to content

 Conclusion and final remarks#

 We have now exposed two commands in QCrbox from a Python module.
 One that only analyses a cif file to produce some output, and another one that works from an input cif file to an output cif.
-If you want to interact with what you have build, a ipython notebook you can put into the examples folder can be found here.

 For more examples you might consider looking into the already implemented programs in services/applications.
 If this tutorial is unclear at any point please raise an issue on Github with the specific problem that you ran into.